voxmedia/vox-oscars-2016/README.md

 - photos
   - batch grayscale all
   - determine shading from like to dislike
-- title w/ Todd's face

-- why is it so jumpy on filter?
-- need social image

 Post Publication:
 - How do I want to add a winner?
   - little oscar person added in the corner (how to do this? ideally, not uploading a new image)